davidmoten/rxjava-extras/README.md

 Throughput writing to spinning disk (and reading straight away with little downstream processing cost) on an i7 with `Options.bufferSizeBytes=1024`:
 * 22MB/second with 1K messages (22,000 messages/second),
 * 16MB/second with 4B messages (4,000,000 integers/second)
-For a use case with burst write and delayed or intensive read I measure
+For a use case with burst write and delayed or cpu intensive downstream processing I measure
-* 80MB/second with 1K messages (just write, no read contention)
+* 80MB/second with 1K messages (just write, no read contention) - this value is just under the average write speed benchmark for my drive (85MB/s) so I suspect the main limiter is the drive's max write speed rather than the code.

-I wouldn't be surprised to see another order of magnitude improvement on this throughput in the medium term (especially if using memory-mapped files).
+I wouldn't be surprised to see another order of magnitude improvement on some of these benchmarks in the medium term (especially if using memory-mapped files).
 There are at least a couple of java file based implementations out there that have impressive throughput using memory-mapped files but I suspect without the overhead of a rolling queue for disk space recovery.

 TestingHelper
 -----------------